s-fifteen-instruments/tdc1_GUI/README.md

-# sfifteen tdc1 GUI (1.3)
+# sfifteen tdc1 GUI (1.3.1)

-GUI UPDATED v1.3 26/5/2022: Fixed Singles plot not plotting past a certain number of data points.
-Now plots up to 500 data points in Singles mode consistently.
+GUI UPDATED v1.3.1 30/5/2022: In Pairs mode, the counts graph now shows individual channel counts, while the numbers on the right of the graph display coincidences between channels (from top to bottom) 1-3, 1-4, 2-3, 2-4.

 **INFO**